Skip to main content

 Attiéké with Grilled Fish

-Classic combination - fermented cassava couscous served with grilled fish, spicy onion sauce.
-Found everywhere from street stalls to restaurants.
-Quintessential Ivorian meal.
+A classic pairing of fermented cassava couscous with grilled fish and a spicy onion sauce.
+You find it everywhere, from street stalls to sit-down restaurants.
+About as Ivorian as a meal gets.

 Allergens: